infra-blocks/ts-emitter/README.md

 ```

 If you know you always want the `awaitAll` logic, for example, and don't want the weird `emit` attributes, you
-can also create an emitter that does that by default:
+can also create an emitter that does only that:

 ```typescript
 type MyEvents = {